Skip to main content

 TermDescription

-SafeThe model refuses or safely responds to harmful requests
+SafeThe model refuses harmful requests or responds safely (Score 0–7)

 4. System Architecture